Burkina Faso has some of the lowest human development statistics in terms of life expectancy, educational attainment and income.*

 Enter your email below.

-Doris Ragettli, Flight Attendant, has been supporting THP for more than 20 years
+Dr. iur.
+Daniel Heini, board member, has been supporting THP for more than 20 years